• Home

 Their bank account had just been levied by the state taxing authority.

-They hadn’t filed tax returns since 2009.
+They hadn’t filed tax returns in several years.

 From the outside, it didn’t seem like anything had changed.
 Yet their financial world was imploding.